paulissoft/oracle-tools/jdbc/smart-pool-data-source/README.md

 alter user Z grant connect through X;
 ```

-And the usernames will become: `X`, `X[Y]` and `X[Z]`.
+So the usernames will become: `X`, `X[Y]` and `X[Z]`.
+The smart pool data source for Hikari will determine that they have one (initial) username to connect to: `X`.

-So the smart pool data source must include the (initial) user to connect to (here `X`) in its common information for Hikari (or other pool implementations that also do not support getting a connection with multiple credentials in one pool).
-This is unlike pools like UCP where the connect information can be ignored since UCP is able to handle that well.

-The algorithm for getting a connection for Hikari is a little bit more complex:
-1. get a connection: this can be a normal session or a proxy session;
-2. if the current schema (`java.sql.Connection.getSchema()`) is equal to the schema wanted we are done;
-3. next, if it is a proxy session, close that proxy session (and if the resulting current schema is the schema wanted we are done);
-4. last, open a proxy session for the schema wanted (and the resulting schema must be the same).
+The same connection request procedure as for UCP is followed.
+The only difference is that the schema passed for the overflow pool is really needed to open a proxy session.

 ### What pool statistics are needed?

 The solution must provide easy to analyze statistics such as:
 - the number of connections: active, idle and total (active + idle);
 - the minimum, average and maximum elapsed time for getting a connection from the pool;
+- number of connections per schema;
 - the latter broken down into physical, logical and proxy connections.

 This must be gathered for two levels: